ppy/osu-wiki/news/2024/2024-07-28-the-perennial-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-bsc" href="https://osu.ppy.sh/users/8640970">enri</a></p>

-Yes, mom's touch and EMPICONES, who placed 5th and 4th respectively. mom's touch, which was intended to be the B team for APAC RADIANT, was an all-Asian team I formed with [Milkteaism](https://osu.ppy.sh/users/9642774) in hopes of giving him more experience as both a tournament player and captain in preparation for OWC 2024 due to my absence this year.
+Yes, "mom's touch" and "EMPICONES", which placed 5th and 4th respectively. mom's touch, which was intended to be the B team for APAC RADIANT, was an all-Asian team I formed with [Milkteaism](https://osu.ppy.sh/users/9642774) in hopes of giving him more experience as both a tournament player and captain in preparation for OWC 2024 due to my absence this year.

 EMPICONES, on the other hand, was a team consisting of players I knew from a group called [#EMPATHS](https://www.twitch.tv/team/empaths) - specifically, [BATBALL](https://osu.ppy.sh/users/15173952), [Pezz](https://osu.ppy.sh/users/10651106), [suntanCTM](https://osu.ppy.sh/users/19998548), and [Twilight](https://osu.ppy.sh/users/6327638).
 I was rooting for both teams, so it was heartbreaking not to see either of them make the podium, but I believe their success in this year's Perennial is nothing to scoff at.

 </div>